 Naperville Estate Planning Lawyer Discusses Handwritten Wills

 For most people, a last will and testament is one of the most important documents they will ever create.
-Your will is likely to contain provisions that dictate how your assets are to be divided among your chosen beneficiaries but may also include many other considerations.
+Your will likely contains provisions that dictate how your assets are to be divided among your chosen beneficiaries, but there are many other considerations that may also be included.
 You can use your will to establish guardianships for your children and make arrangements for heirs who may not be capable of managing their own affairs.
-Your will is also likely to name an executor to manage your estate and to oversee the distribution of your assets.
+You will also name an executor to manage your estate and to oversee the distribution of your assets in your will.

+However, many questions arise when people attempt to draft their will.
+What happens with a will that is not prepared by an attorney or one that is handwritten by the will’s creator?
+Is a handwritten will valid in the state of Illinois?
 In my practice as an estate planning lawyer in DuPage County, I have prepared wills for countless clients as they look to secure the future for their loved ones.
 I take every precaution to ensure each will is properly witnessed, signed, and otherwise created in accordance with Illinois law.
-But what about a will that is not prepared by an attorney or one that is handwritten by the will’s creator?
-Is a handwritten will valid in the state of Illinois?

 Handwritten Wills and the Law

-If you have prepared a handwritten will, it is advisable to have it reviewed by an experienced Naperville estate planning attorney to ensure that it is valid.
+If you have prepared a handwritten will, it is advisable to have it reviewed by an experienced Naperville estate planning attorney from the Gierach Law Firm to ensure that it is valid.
 Our team can also help you identify any potential concerns and prevent them from causing real problems for your family in the future.
-Call the Gierach Law Firm at 630-228-9413 for a confidential consultation today.
+Call the Gierach Law Firm at 630-756-1160 for a confidential consultation today.

 Practice Areas